Pyxis31/OMRON-SYSMAC-motion-library/README.md

 # OMRON-SYSMAC-motion-library
-A library to manage real time cams with multiple segments and multiple profiles (Straight, poly3 and poly5).
+A library to manage real time cams with multiple segments and multiple profiles (Straight, poly3 and poly5) with nodes (dots) and types of segments defined by program (Structured Text).
 Automatic calculation of segments linking (speed coefficient only).
 Infinite (modulo) or reciprocal slave profiles management.
 Master switchable between internal axis or external position.
 On-the-fly profile change.
 Warmstart to recover the position of the slave after a disconnection.
 Disconnection of the slave with a speed linear regression.

 A library for tracking a mobile : slave starting from null speed and tracking a master in continuous movement (ex. a conveyor).